timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Welcome to the Future of Your TS 2068!

-Thank you for selecting the Timex Pico Interface, or the TS Pico, as we like to call it.
+Thank you for selecting the Timex Pico Interface, or the TS-Pico, as we like to call it.
 You're about to transform your vintage TS 2068 into a modern, capable machine while keeping all the charm and character that made you fall in love with it in the first place.

-### What Exactly Is the TS Pico?
+### What Exactly Is the TS-Pico?

-Think of the TS Pico as a bridge between your classic computer and today's technology.
+Think of the TS-Pico as a bridge between your classic computer and today's technology.
 It's like having a modern hard drive, but one that speaks the language your TS 2068 understands perfectly.
 This new interface was developed specifically for the Timex Sinclair 2068 computer, and it brings together the best of both worlds: the nostalgia and simplicity of your vintage machine with the convenience and reliability of modern storage.

 ### The Technology Behind the Magic

-At its heart, the TS Pico is powered by a Raspberry Pi Pico - a tiny but powerful computer that acts as your TS 2068's new best friend.
-Programmed in MicroPython (a streamlined version of the popular Python programming language), the TS Pico allows you to save and load programs from TAP files stored on a standard micro SD card - the same kind you might use in a smartphone or tablet.
+At its heart, the TS-Pico is powered by a Raspberry Pi Pico - a tiny but powerful computer that acts as your TS 2068's new best friend.
+Programmed in MicroPython (a streamlined version of the popular Python programming language), the TS-Pico allows you to save and load programs from TAP files stored on a standard micro SD card - the same kind you might use in a smartphone or tablet.

 But that's not all.
-Your TS Pico comes equipped with an impressive 512KB of Flash memory.
-To put that in perspective, that's enough space to store dozens of your favorite programs instantly accessible without even touching the SD card.
-Some of this Flash memory holds the TS Pico's advanced operating system - think of it as the brain that makes everything work smoothly.
-The rest is available for your use, acting like super-fast storage for your most frequently used programs.
+Your TS-Pico comes equipped with an impressive 512KB of Flash memory.
+To put that in perspective, that's enough space to store several of your favorite cartridge programs, instantly accessible, without even touching the SD card.
+Some of this Flash memory holds the TS-Pico's advanced operating system - think of it as the brain that makes everything work smoothly.
+The rest is available for your use, which you can use as super-fast storage for your cartridges.

 On top of that, you get another 512KB of static RAM (SRAM) - all of which is available to you.
 This is like having extra workspace for your computer to stretch out and handle bigger, more complex programs than ever before.

 ### A Word About Safety

-Now, we need to have a brief but important conversation about taking care of your TS Pico.
+Now, we need to have a brief but important conversation about taking care of your TS-Pico.
 While we've designed it to be robust and reliable, it's still a sophisticated piece of electronics.
-The TS Pico is difficult to break, but not impossible.
+The TS-Pico is difficult to break, but not impossible.

-**Here's the important part:** If you don't have experience with electronics or programming at the hardware level, please stick to using the TS Pico as described in this manual.
+**Here's the important part:** If you don't have experience with electronics or programming at the hardware level, please stick to using the TS-Pico as described in this manual.
 Don't attempt to modify the hardware or reprogram the firmware unless you really know what you're doing.
 While we encourage experimentation and learning, it is possible to cause irreparable damage to the interface or even to your precious TS 2068 if things go wrong.

-Think of it like this: you wouldn't try to repair your car's engine without proper knowledge and tools, right?
-The same principle applies here.
-But don't worry - everything you need to use and enjoy your TS Pico is covered in this manual, and it's all designed to be safe and straightforward.
+But don't worry - everything you need to use and enjoy your TS-Pico is covered in this manual, and it's all designed to be safe and straightforward.

 ---

-## Installing the TS Pico
+## Installing the TS-Pico

 ### Before You Begin

 Installation is straightforward, but let's take it step by step.
 The most important thing is to be gentle and patient.
-Your TS 2068 and TS Pico are both vintage and modern electronics respectively, and they deserve to be treated with care.
+Your TS 2068 and TS-Pico are both vintage and modern electronics respectively, and they deserve to be treated with care.

 ### Safety First: Powering Down

-**Always, always, always turn off your TS 2068 before connecting or disconnecting anything.** This isn't just a suggestion - it's essential for protecting both your computer and your new TS Pico.
-Connecting or disconnecting electronics while they're powered on can cause damage that's expensive (or impossible) to repair.
+**Always, always, always turn off your TS 2068 before connecting or disconnecting anything.** This isn't just a suggestion - it's essential for protecting both your computer and your new TS-Pico.
+Connecting or disconnecting electronics while they're powered on can cause damage to your TS 2068 that's expensive (or impossible) to repair.

 Once your TS 2068 is turned off, take a moment to remove any cartridges that might be plugged into the computer.
-This gives you clear access to the expansion connector and eliminates any possibility of conflicts.
+This eliminates any possibility of conflicts between the cartridge and the TS-Pico.

-### Understanding Your TS Pico Installation
+### Understanding Your TS-Pico Installation

-The TS Pico works with an expansion bus adapter that plugs into your TS 2068 first, then provides multiple slots for various devices including your TS Pico.
+The TS-Pico works with an expansion bus adapter that plugs into your TS 2068 first, then provides multiple slots for various devices including your TS-Pico.
 This design is ideal because it allows you to use multiple peripherals and gives you the flexibility to easily swap devices.

-#### Installing Your TS Pico with Expansion Bus
+#### Installing Your TS-Pico with Expansion Bus
 1. **Install the expansion bus** into your TS 2068's expansion port:
    - Locate the expansion connector on the right side of your TS 2068.
 It's the long, rectangular slot with small metal contacts inside.
    - Find the corresponding connector on your expansion bus.
 You'll notice it has a small notch or "key" - this isn't decorative, it's a safety feature to ensure you can't insert it backwards.
    - Line up the key on the expansion bus with the corresponding slot in your TS 2068's connector.
 This should feel natural and easy - if you're forcing anything, stop and check your alignment.
    - Gently but firmly press the expansion bus into the connector until it's fully seated.
 You should feel it slide in smoothly and then stop when it's properly connected.

+2. **CRITICAL: Configure the BUSISO Bypass jumpers** on the expansion bus:
+   - Locate the BUSISO Bypass jumpers on the right side of the expansion bus adapter
+   - **The BUSISO Bypass jumper MUST be disconnected for the slot where you plan to install the TS-Pico**
+   - **Recommended approach:** Disconnect ALL BUSISO Bypass jumpers to ensure proper operation regardless of which slot you use
+   - **Failure to disconnect the BUSISO Bypass jumper for the TS-Pico slot will prevent the TS-Pico from functioning correctly**

-2. **Choose an appropriate slot** on the expansion bus for your TS Pico.
-Any slot will work, but many users prefer the leftmost slot for easy access.
+3. **Choose an appropriate slot** on the expansion bus for your TS-Pico.
+Any slot will work, but many users prefer the first slot for easy access.

-3. **Install the TS Pico** into the chosen slot on the expansion bus, again using the key alignment to ensure proper orientation.
+4. **Install the TS-Pico** into the chosen slot on the expansion bus, again using the key alignment to ensure proper orientation.

 ### After Installation

-Once your TS Pico is installed in the expansion bus, take a moment to check that everything looks right:
+Once your TS-Pico is installed in the expansion bus, take a moment to check that everything looks right:
-- The TS Pico should be firmly seated with no wobbling
+- The TS-Pico should be firmly seated with no wobbling
 - All connectors should be fully engaged
 - Nothing should look forced or crooked